 If a shareholder is taking more than one class of share, then separate certificates for each class should be given to them.
 Another instance where separate certificates are required is when new shares are taken by an existing or a new shareholder at a later date or when existing shares are transferred from one person to another.

 5. How do I issue certificates to joint shareholders?

-If two or more people have an ownership stake in the same share, you still only need to issue one certificate, which each of these shareholders is allowed to duplicate for themselves.
+If two or more people have an ownership stake in the same share, you still only need to issue one certificate.
 Each shareholder’s name should be visible on the certificate.